 A career in the Health Sciences provides students with the opportunity to make a positive difference in the lives of others.
 The Health Science programs at Lethbridge College provide exceptional academic programming and innovative practicums.
 Highly qualified health care professionals with extensive health care experience teach our courses.
 Work-integrated learning experiences provide our students with instruction about to how to provide exceptional care to clients in various sites, including health care facilities and the community.

 SPHERE (Simulated Patient Health Environment for Research and Education) supports programs to bridge the gap between theory and practice in an evolving learning environment.
 SPHERE employs a variety of approaches such as using human patient simulators, task trainers and role-playing.
 SPHERE strives to ensure scenarios are realistic to enhance student learning while aligning with program goals.

-The Placement Office team is responsible for the effective and efficient management and coordination of work-integrated learning placements for programs within the Centre for Health and Wellness and the Centre for Justice and Human Services.
+The Placement Office team is responsible for the effective and efficient management and coordination of work-integrated learning placements for programs within the Centre for Health and Wellness.